This easy 4 ingredient recipe yields big, chewy, bakery style cookies made with melted butter. Add chocolate chips, m&m’s, sprinkles, and more!

-Form 1/4 cup sized balls of dough, place them on the plate and flatten slightly with your fingers.
+Form 1/4 cup sized balls of dough, place them on the plate and flatten slightly with your palms.
 Dot the tops with more of your add-in ingredient.

 Cut away the excess parchment paper if there is any.
 Cover with plastic wrap and refrigerate for at least 2 hours.

-Preheat oven to 350°F. Line a dark baking sheet with parchment paper or a non-stick silicone baking mat.
+Preheat oven to 350°F. Line a baking sheet with parchment paper or a non-stick baking mat.